mongodb/docs/source/advanced-usage.rst

 You can add and remove charts to these dashbaords manually.
-You may also add additional charts using the "advanced create dashboard" functionality in the future by specifying the dashboard name in the first field.
+You may also add additional charts using the "advanced create dashboard" functionality in the future by specifying an existing dashboard in the first field.

 TODO-RYAN it seems like the advanced create page is really an "'advanced' add charts to dashboard,"